 And which one will prove to be an asset to your business in the longer run?
 Will it be able to keep up if the requirements for your eCommerce operation grow?

-In this article, we’ll be taking a deeper look at both these platforms to find answers to those important questions.
+In this article, we’ll be taking a deeper look at both these best ecommerce platforms to find answers to those important questions.

 Wix vs SquareSpace at a Glance